‘DWTS’ Season 24 Cast: Official List Of Celebs And Pros Released By ABC

 Hopefully, Nick’s rumored “nightmarish behavior” will stay behind the scenes.
 After all, most people tune in to watch DWTS because it is a positive and fun show to watch.

-In addition to Derek Hough, several pros are not returning to the dance floor this season including Cheryl Burke, Jenna Johnson, and Allison Holker who posted a long message on her Instagram account informing her fans that she will be “watching and voting for her favorites” and will keep everyone up to date on some “new ventures” she’s involved with.
+In addition to Derek Hough, several pros are not returning to the dance floor this season, including Cheryl Burke, Jenna Johnson, and Allison Holker, who posted a long message on her Instagram account informing her fans that she will be “watching and voting for her favorites” and will keep everyone up to date on some “new ventures” she’s involved with.

 Hey guys, I wanted to be the first to reach out to all my family, friends and fans to say that I will not be returning to DWTS this season.
 I truly adore my DWTS family, It's all love and I'm so excited for all of the competitors who are participating this season.
 I will be watching alongside all of you and will be voting for my favorites.
 I will be keeping you posted on some exciting ventures that will be coming up.
 You all have always shown me so much love and support throughout my career and I want to say that It means the world to me!
 We are here to be creators, inspirations and the generation that is fearless!!
 LET'S CREATE MAGIC!!!
 "Today you are you, that is truer than true.
 There is no one alive who is youer than you," As Dr. Seuss liked to say. #dwts #dance #love